LiteTech-Dev/Lucy/README.md

 [EN] | [[中文](./README_CN.md)]

-The universal mod/plugin manager for Minecraft
+The universal package manager for Minecraft